Jane Cheung, R.TCMP

 He regularly plays volleyball and practices yoga and meditation for rejuvenation.
 His life motto is to be true to who he is and keep life simple as possible - and patients love him for his straight-forwardness and sense of humour!

-Beatrice serves as the clinic’s administrator.
-She brings 4 years of administrative and client service experience to the clinic.
-Originally from Ajax, Beatrice received her Bachelor of Arts (Honours) Communication degree from the University of Ontario Institute of Technology (UOIT).
-Beatrice enjoys outdoor activities, blogging, yoga, and travelling.
+Kristie serves as the clinic’s administrator offering 10 years of customer service experience.
+Originally from Toronto, Kristie received her Diploma in Public Relations from Durham College and Bachelor of Arts (Honours) Communication degree from the University of Ontario Institute of Technology (UOIT).